 - Influencers – Who is talking about your brand and drawing the most attention to you in terms of brand awareness?

 Social Listening Tools – Getting The Right Value

 No one expects you to suddenly be a social media expert and suddenly know all the best social listening strategies.
 Instead, it is about doing some research and investing in the right social listening tools for you and your brand.
 With so many on the market, it can feel overwhelming when it comes to deciding what is best – but the great news is that with so many options to choose from, there is definitely something for everyone.

 Hootsuite has traditionally been a social media post scheduler, but it now allows you to check social media streams for keywords, mentions and uses of special hashtags.
 You do all of this from your Hootsuite dashboard, rather than checking each stream individually.
 It’s fantastic for keeping track of mentions and conversations and definitely helps if you want to dabble a little into social media listening.

 AdView is a popular social media listening tool, however, it is worth considering that it only allows you to listen on Facebook and via Instagram adverts, so it can be quite limiting depending on what your social media listening needs are.

-Talkwalker is the opposite of AdView, in that it allows you to monitor across a range of sources – and not just social media.
+This is the opposite of AdView, in that it allows you to monitor across a range of sources – and not just social media.
 It looks at blogs, news websites and even forums to see where you and your brand have been mentioned.

 The truth is that social media listening can look different for various industries and can even depend on the size of your business and your main target audience.
-However, one thing for certain is that the majority of companies would benefit from the insights and data that well-put-together social listening strategies can bring.
+However, one thing for certain is that a majority of companies would benefit from the insight and data that well-put-together social listening strategies can bring.
 This means if your business isn’t really making notes and taking advantage of this data it really could be missing out.